Tyelab/AlphaTracker2/README.md

 # AlphaTracker2

+## First Steps
+We recommend using a conda environment.
+If you do not have conda set up on your machine, please go here to find the latest installer for Miniconda3: https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links

+Follow the installation instructions on the page to install Miniconda3.

 ## Basic Setup
 To start, `cd` into the `AlphaTracker2` folder.
 For now, the installation process will be a bit disjointed, but will be easier when it is on PyPi.